Pah Rah Range: Olinghouse mining district

 The former community and historic mining district of Olinghouse is located in the southeastern foothills of the Pah Rah Range about 8 mi WNW of Wadsworth, Nevada and 2 mi east of Pond Peak.
 The mines of the district produced gold from placer deposits and veins associated with granite porphyry dikes in a faulted basaltic to andesitic volcanic terrain of Oligocene to Miocene age.
 Mining for gold as collector's specimens occurred during the late 1990s and early 2000s.

 The area had four names: White Horse, McLanesville, Ora and finally Olinghouse.
 The district and the former town that served it were named for Elias Olinghouse, who settled there and ran a mule team transport service.

 The Olinghouse post office was in operation from October 1903 until July 1923.

 Fauna of Pah Rah Range

-Wildlife of the range include pronghorn antelope, bighorn sheep, coyote, mountain lion and the wild horse.
+Wildlife of the range include pronghorn antelopes, bighorn sheep, coyotes, mountain lions and feral horses.
 The bighorn was seen wandering in the foothills of the range in Sparks(Wingfield Springs).
 It is thought to be from a group of bighorns transplanted to the nearby Virginia Range.
 Bird species include golden eagles, prairie falcons and red-tailed hawks.